 As mentioned above, prices can vary a lot, and the above numbers are for guidance only.
 If you want to have an understanding of the cost of living in London, try our calculator.

-London is a HUGE city, with many different neighborhoods to choose from.
-Deciding on the location you want to live in is crucial, as it will determine the cost and quality of housing, as well as your access to public transportation, shops, and amenities.
-A lot of people just look for “whatever is closest” to work, but most workplaces tend to be in a central location, which will have sky-rocket rental prices.
-But the good news is that all of these locations will also have good tube, train and bus connections with most of the Zones in the outskirts of London.
+A lot of people just look for “whatever is closest” to work, but most workplaces tend to be in a central location, which will have sky-high rental prices.
+But the good news is that all of these locations will also have good tube, train and bus connections to most of the Zones in the outskirts of London - Giving you plenty of options to live around the city.

 Sign up to Matutto to read about different neighbourhoods, or for a simplified version, check out our London Neighbourhoods Blog for more information to get you started.